 There have been 18 flu-related deaths this season in Massachusetts, CNN affiliate WCVB reported.
-Hospitalization rates are higher than in the last two years, Kevin Cranston of the state's Bureau of Infectious Diseases told WCVB.
+Hospitalization rates are higher than the last two years, Kevin Cranston of the state's Bureau of Infectious Diseases told WCVB.
 Most deaths have been in older patients, he said.

 Menino is collaborating with the Boston Public Health Commission and community health centers to offer free vaccination clinics this weekend.
-The mayor urged residents to stay home from work or school if they are sick, and to get flu shots.
+The mayor urged residents to stay home from work or school if they are sick, and to get their flu shots.

 "This is the worst flu season we've seen since 2009, and people should take the threat of flu seriously," Menino said in a statement.
 More than 4% of emergency department visits at Boston hospitals are from flu cases, up from 1% during non-flu season.